-A shaman uses the shamanic journey to go to the other worlds by entering into a shamanic state of consciousness.
+A shaman uses the shamanic journey to go to the other worlds by entering into a shamanic state of consciousness, usually on the beat of the drum.
 In this altered state she is able to “see with her strong eye” and go through the barriers into nonordinary reality where the helping spirits reside.
 The helping spirits are both in animal form — horse, bear, cougar, eagle, wolf, etc. — and human form — Buddha, Merlin, Bridget, Tara, Mary, White Buffalo Calf Woman, Plenty Coups, Crazy Horse, etc.

 Shamanism has existed on every inhabited continent and is now in a resurgence on the planet.
 Each shaman has her own helping spirits with whom she works in a powerful partnership to assist people who come asking for help.
 A shaman may, for example, journey into the upper world in search of a person’s missing soul or journey into the lower world to recover a person’s lost power.
 These two healing methods are known as soul retrieval and power animal recovery.
 They can help a person become whole again after accident or trauma and can cure illness and other misfortune.